Truffle Oil

 Did You Know?

-• That most men just laugh and give you a funny look when you tell them what women think of truffles and truffle oil?
+That most women describe the aroma of fresh truffles and truffle oil as earthy and very sensual?
+That most men just laugh and give you a funny look when you tell them what women think?
 Remember that I said most men and not all!

-Truffle oil is like an aphrodisiac!
+Truffle Oil is like an aphrodisiac!
 One whiff and the seductive smell sends me to heaven!
 I have personally taken a poll of my lady friends, and most feel the same way I do.
 So, what are you waiting for?
 Give truffle oil a try in your cooking.
 It is so gourmet!

 Storing Truffle Oil:

-Linda's Favorite Recipes Using Truffle Oil
+Linda’s Favorite Recipes Using White Truffle Oil and Black Truffle Oil

 Asparagus with Truffle Oil Vinaigrette